ballerina-attic/messaging-with-jms-queues/README.md

 function getConnectorConfig () (jms:ClientProperties properties) {
     // JMS client properties
     // 'providerUrl' or 'configFilePath', and the 'initialContextFactory' vary according to the JMS provider you use
-    // 'WSO2 MB server' from product 'EI' has been used as the message broker in this example properties = {initialContextFactory:"wso2mbInitialContextFactory",
+    // 'WSO2 EI Message Broker' from product 'EI' has been used as the message broker in this example properties = {initialContextFactory:"wso2mbInitialContextFactory",
                      providerUrl:"amqp://admin:admin@carbon/carbon?brokerlist='tcp://localhost:5675'",
                      connectionFactoryName:"QueueConnectionFactory",